tindandelion/rust-bittorrent-client/_posts/2025-06-19-obtaining-the-list-of-peers.md

 # Next steps

 So we've received the information about the peers from the torrent tracker, but it's still in bencoded format, and we can't access it easily yet.
-Our `Decoder` is not yet powerful enough to decode that structure.
-I think now is the high time to stop beating around the bush and add more beef to the `Decoder` struct so that we can finally get hold of the peers' IP addresses and ports.
+Our `Decoder` is not powerful enough to decode that structure.
+I think now is the right time to stop beating around the bush and add more beef to the `Decoder` struct so that we can finally get hold of the peers' IP addresses and ports.

 [prev-post]: {{site.baseurl}}/{% post_url 2025-06-16-make-http-request %}
 [version-0.0.3]: https://github.com/tindandelion/rust-bittorrent-client/tree/0.0.3